 Daniel Martin Younkin was born in 1853 near Kingwood, Somerset County, PA, the son of John M. and Laura (Minerd) Younkin.
 A longtime railroader, he was interested in family ties, and helped organize the 1918 Minerd-Miner Reunion at Rockwood, Somerset County.

 Daniel left school at age 14 to work for the Baltimore & Ohio Railroad.
-In about 1869, he relocated to Bridgeport, near Mt.
-Pleasant, Westmoreland County, PA to construct boats, perhaps at the suggestion of his uncle Eli Minerd, who also had migrated there from Kingwood.
+In about 1869, he relocated to Bridgeport, near Mount Pleasant, Westmoreland County, PA to labor constructing boats, perhaps at the suggestion of his uncle Eli Minerd, who also had migrated there from Kingwood.

 Daniel's first wife was Elmira Miranda Zimmerman (1853-1908), the daughter of William and Mary (Yates) Zimmerman